 Arrange the bowls so all the cats can see each other when you open the door.
 Open the door about a few inches when all the cats are eating.
 If one of the cats stops eating and stares at the other cat (or tries to approach it), close the door and call a cat behavior consultant to perform a reintroduction technique.

-So remember that the cat is perfectly capable of taking care of its toilet alone and without your help.
+So remember that the cat can take care of his toilet alone and without your help.
 Suppose your intervention becomes necessary in the event of an exception.
 In that case, you must ensure that you do things correctly, safely, and above all by limiting as much as possible the stress often associated with cats grooming.